veloii/bettercharts/README.md

-# Turborepo starter
+# BetterCharts

-This is an official Yarn v1 starter turborepo.
+This is the official BetterCharts TurboRepo.

 ## What's inside?